 Students can also reflect with a simple exit ticket, sharing an example of how/where/when they feel respected and how/where/when they wish they were respected more at school.
 I also believe (and research has shown!) that peer reinforcement is really strong.
 Simply having students give “Kudos Cards” when they notice their classmates showing respect can help keep these ideas on their minds.

 Tell me about your school.
 What are some ways you or your faculty help students understand and demonstrate more respect?
 How do faculty and administration help faculty show more respect?
+What other suggestions do you have for how to teach students about respect?

 Pin for later: